whowell1/whowell1github.io/content/en/blog/Containers.md

 A container is defined by OCI, and from their definition, a container "is an environment for executing processes with configurable resource limitations."
 The OCI also outlines 5 principles that containers have.
 They are:

-- Standard operations: support standard operations of create, start, kill, delete, and query state/
+- Standard operations: support standard operations of create, start, kill, delete, and query state.
-- Content-agnostic: have the same effect regardless of the contents
+- Content-agnostic: have the same effect regardless of the contents.
-- Infrastructure-agnostic: they can be run in any OCI supported infrastructure
+- Infrastructure-agnostic: they can be run in any OCI supported infrastructure.
 - Designed for automation: because of the first 3 principles, they are designed for automation.
 - Industrial-grade delivery: help ship software regardless of scale or size.